anshumanbh/brutesubs/README.md

 ## NOTE/GOTCHAS
-* Please make sure that you include all the wordlists you want to use in the `wordlists` folder, you set the `TARGETS` and `DIRNAME` environment variable correctly before issuing `docker-compose build`.
+* Please make sure that you include all the wordlists you want to use in the `wordlists` folder and specify which ones you want to use in the `wordlists` environment variable, you set the `TARGETS` and `DIRNAME` environment variable correctly before issuing `docker-compose build`.